spidermin/CompaniesHouse/README.md

 After spending some time searching through company numbers on the Companies House website and not finding a single company marked with insolvencies but many with liquidation, lead me to believe that these companies may in fact be in liquidation.

-When running through the insolvancy API I was able to find some insolvancy data, however I noticed that any company which had this data was in some sort of liquidation.
+When running through the insolvancy API in raw form I was able to find some types of liquidation.

 I found three different types of liquidation data: